India will address EU's carbon tax issue; will retaliate if required: Goyal | Headlines

 Citing an example of Mumbai's Brihanmumbai Electric Supply and Transport (BEST), Goyal said it was a perpetually loss-making body, but they are now moving to EV buses.

-''Now, in a year or 1.5 years, there will be 100 per cent electric buses and ...(I have been told that) as soon as all the buses go electric, they would end losses and covert it (BEST) into a profit-making body,'' he said.
+''Now, in a year or 1.5 years, there will be 100 per cent electric buses and ...(I have been informed that) as soon as all the buses go electric, they would end losses and convert it (BEST) into a profit-making body,'' he said.

 He appealed that every state transportation body will become a profit-making body by adopting electric mobility.